 Are you open to providing a Board Seat?
 Are you comfortable providing board observer rights?

 - What is your company’s legal structure?
 Is your company a LLC, a C-Corp or something else?

 - In which country, state/province did you register your company?

 - How much Debt does your company have on its Balance Sheet?

 What are the terms of your debt?

 Finally, the investors will want to understand the objectives of the founders.
-If the investors are hoping to cash out in three to five years but the founders goals are to build and operate the company over time, their objectives will not be aligned.
+If the investors hope to cash out in 3 to 5 years but the founders’ goals are to build and operate the company over time, their objectives do not align.
 As such, the following becomes critically important:

-Should the entrepreneur be well prepared, demonstrating such with their answers, and following the meeting should the parties conclude that there appears to be a mutual fit, the potential for follow-up discussions exists.
-It should be noted however that if that fit is not there, it does not necessarily mean that the project does not have potential or the founders can’t execute in the minds of these particular investors.
-It simply means there was not a good fit between the parties.
-The entrepreneur should simply work hard to find other investors where a better fit may exist.
+In sum, if you are well prepared and both parties conclude that there is a mutual fit, the potential for follow-up discussions exists.
+However, if that fit is not there, it doesn’t mean that the project/founders do not have potential.
+Conversely, it simply means there was not a good fit between the parties.
+The entrepreneur should work hard to find other investors where a better fit may exist.